Forecast: No End in Sight to AGW Excuses

 I have a few questions, given the actual Antarctic ice cap levels seen here (the yellow line is this year):

-• Why didn’t you explain to us before why this would happen instead of saying the sheet was melting?
+• Why didn’t they explain to us before why this would happen instead of saying the sheet was melting?

-• How were you measuring temperatures at all these deep levels 40, 50 or 60 years ago?
+• How were they measuring temperatures at all these deep levels 40, 50 or 60 years ago?

-• What kind of historical (hysterical?) data do you have to compare this to?
+• What kind of historical (hysterical?) data do they have to compare this to?

 When blaming man for all the increase in warming (a joke in itself), here is something to conside.
 An article by Neil Catto, titled Revisiting Temperature Reconstructions used in Climate Change Modeling, deals with temperatures in the UK.
 It includes had a great passage on how much CO2 in the atmosphere the UK is responsible for:

 CO2 levels at present are near 390 parts per million of the atmosphere (0.039%), which includes water vapour and other GHGs.
 The natural carbon cycle produces 2960000m tonnes CO2.
 Mankind’s contribution is understood to be 33500m tonnes which equates to 1.13%.
 The UK contribution of 458.6m tonnes equates to 0.0155%.
 Therefore the total atmosphere (all GHG) is 2960•0.039%•100=758974358974m tonnes.